tiecoeletrica/EcoApp_Backend_Nest/documentation/notes.md

 - only Storekeepers Leaders and Administrators can create new accounts [x]
 - adjust success responses [x]
 - create first login parameter on users entities [x]
+- projectId on fetch budget movimentation and fix date on insert by dev [x]
+- review edit budget by material script [x]
+- edit by array on BigqueryMethods [x]
 - create a away to migrate the schemas of "/src/infra/database/bigquery/schemas" from files to tables on bigquery []
 - on budgets-materials put show observation with replaced material []
-- review edit budget by material script []
-- edit by array on BigqueryMethods []
 - create use cases to password recover []
+- accept base_name on register project by array []

 # Test 1 file